klovaaxel/TypeContractor/README.md

 which will throw a `ZodError` if `input` fails to parse against the schema.
 Otherwise it returns a cleaned up version of `input`.

+## Automatic API client generation

+By running TypeContractor with the `--generate-api-clients` flag, every controller found will have an automatic client generated for each of the discovered endpoints.

+Should be combined with the `--root` flag for generating nice imports.
+For example `--root "~/api"` if you are writing files to `api` and have `~` defined as an alias in your bundler.

+If Zod integration is enabled, the return type for each API call will be automatically validated against the schema.
+If so, it expects the `Response` prototype to be extended with a `parseJson` method.
+An example implementation can be found in `tools/response.ts`.

 ## Future improvements